microsoft/WindowsAppSDK/specs/Deployment/DeploymentAPI.md

 other packages (main, singleton) deployed, apps can use the mechanism described here as part of their first-run experience.

-**_Note that in Windows App SDK version 1.0, only MSIX packaged apps that are full trust or have the packageManagement restricted capability have the permission to use the Deployment API to install the main and singleton package dependencies.
-Support for partial trust packaged apps will be coming in later releases.
-Additionally, support for main and singleton package deployment through the Microsoft Store will be coming in later releases._**
+> **Note that in Windows App SDK version 1.0**, only MSIX packaged apps that are full trust or have
+> the packageManagement restricted capability have the permission to use the Deployment API to
+> install the main and singleton package dependencies.
+Support for partial trust packaged apps will
+> be coming in later releases.
+Additionally, support for main and singleton package deployment
+> through the Microsoft Store will be coming in later releases.

 # Description